danielfone/danielfone.github.io.old/source/_posts/2013-05-20-a-better-way-to-manage-the-rails-secret-token.markdown

 MyApp::Application.config.secret_token = '3eb6db5a9026c547c72708438d496d942e976b252138db7e4e0ee5edd7539457d3ed0fa02ee5e7179420ce5290462018591adaf5f42adcf855da04877827def2'
 {% endcodeblock %}

-This token is used for…
+This token is used to sign cookies that the application sets.
+Without this, it's impossible to trust cookies that the browser sends, and hence difficult to rely on session based authentication.

+## Why this is bad

+Firstly, hard-coding configuration conflates config and code.
+Although this may not cause much pain in a very simple context, as the application and infrastructure grow this anti-pattern will make configuration increasingly complex and error prone.

 {% blockquote The Twelve-Factor App http://www.12factor.net/config III.
 Config %}

-An app’s config is everything that is likely to vary between deploys (staging, production, developer environments, etc).
-This includes:
+An app’s config is everything that is likely to vary between deploys (staging, production, developer environments, etc). … Apps sometimes store config as constants in the code.

-Resource handles to the database, Memcached, and other backing services Credentials to external services such as Amazon S3 or Twitter Per-deploy values such as the canonical hostname for the deploy Apps sometimes store config as constants in the code.
 This is a violation of twelve-factor, which requires strict separation of config from code.
 Config varies substantially across deploys, code does not.

-A litmus test for whether an app has all config correctly factored out of the code is whether the codebase could be made open source at any moment, without compromising any credentials.

 {% endblockquote %}

-link to github search
+### Security risk

+More importantly though is the security implication.
+Knowing the secret token allows an attacker to trivially impersonate any user in the application.

+The only system that *needs* to know the production secret token is the production infrastructure.
+In this case, the attack vector is limited to the production infrastructure, which is likely to be the most secure part of the infrastructure anyway.

+By hardcoding the production secret token in the code base, the following attack vectors are opened:

+* Every developer that has had access to the code base
+* Every development workstation that has a local copy of the code
+* The source control repository (whether private or 3rd-party e.g. Github)
+* The continuous integration server
+* Any 3rd-party services that have access to the source code, e.g. [Code Climate](https://codeclimate.com/) or [Gemnasium](https://gemnasium.com/)
+* The people involved with all of the above services

+If an attacker wishes to obtain the application's secret token, there are vastly more opportunities when the secret token is stored in the code.

+The prevalence of this bad practice can be seen by searching [Github](https://github.com/search?l=Ruby&p=1&q=application.config.secret_token+%3D+%27&ref=searchbar&type=Code) or [Google](https://www.google.co.nz/search?q=secret_token.rb+-ENV+site%3Agithub.com).
+It is trivial to gain administrative access to many live applications simply by browsing those search results.

+## Loading Rails configuration from the environment

-In order to set the secret_token securely, we want to load it from the application's environment.
+In order to set the secret token securely, we want to load it from the application's environment.

-## Loading Rails Configuration from the Environment

 The simplest method is to replace the hardcoded token with a reference to Ruby's `ENV`:

 {% codeblock /config/initializers/secret_token.rb %}
 # Be sure to restart your server when you modify this file.